Acupuncture for Knee Pain and Arthritis

 Is Acupuncture effective for knee pain or knee arthritis?

-Knee Pain is one of the most common ailments I treat in my clinic.
-Acupuncture can be incredibly helpful for knee pain, sometimes curing it altogether even if it the pain is from a sprain or ligament problem.
+nee Pain is one of the most common ailments I treat in my clinic.
+Acupuncture can be incredibly helpful for knee pain, sometimes curing it all together even if it the pain is from a sprain or ligament problem.

 What is the theory behind Acupuncture & Knee Pain?